iperez08/battle-of-the-ships/PROPOSAL.md

 # Battle of the Ships

 ## Project Description
 My game is called Battle of the Ships.
 This is a two-player game.
-The objective is to sink your opponent's ships before they shink yours.
+The objective is to sink your opponent's ships before they sink yours.
 While there are instructions on how to play the game, the intention is to make the game as visually intuitive as possible, so that the interface is clean, clear, and efficient.

 ## Wireframe
 Initial Landing View